Chart Color Schemes

 Noble Park North's health metrics are close to national benchmarks.
 Common health conditions are seen across both young and old age cohorts at a fairly standard level.

-The rate of private health cover is extremely low, at approximately 46% of the total population (3,549 people).
-This compares to a national average of 55.3%.
-The most common medical conditions in the area are arthritis and asthma, impacting 8.0% and 7.0% of residents respectively.
-Meanwhile, 70.1% of residents declared themselves completely clear of medical ailments, compared to 75.1% across Greater Melbourne.
+The rate of private health cover is extremely low, approximately 46% of the total population (~3,549 people), compared to the national average of 55.3%.
+The most common medical conditions in the area are arthritis and asthma, impacting 8.0 and 7.0% of residents respectively.
+70.1% of residents declare themselves completely clear of medical ailments, compared to 75.1% across Greater Melbourne.
 The area has 20.7% of residents aged 65 and over (1,592 people), which is higher than the 17.4% in Greater Melbourne.
-This aligns broadly with the general population's health profile.
+This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health